Last Updated on September 17, 2021 by Grow with Bovees

 Drying out might be the wrong way to put it.
 You don’t want to let them go without water for extended periods to the point where they die.

-At the same time, you don’t want to swamp them with so much water that they develop root rot and, eventually, drown to death.
+At the same time, you don’t want to swamp them with so much water that they develop root rot, (which can happen if they receive too much moisture, and the soil stays wet for too long), and, eventually, drown to death.

 As mentioned before, check your soil dryness to dampness ratio.
 When it’s about 50/50, add enough water until you see signs of natural drainage.
 After that, check on it every once in a while.
 It’s not something you need to do every day.